 Care of your Brace

-- Occasionally check for signs of wear.
+- Check for signs of wear occasionally.
 If you think repairs are needed, call for an appointment.

 You should see a bracing specialist for a follow-up appointment within a few weeks of receiving your brace.
 Please call if you notice the following:

-- You have developed red areas or pressure sores from your brace
+- You develop bruising, blisters, calluses, red areas, or pressure sores from your brace

 - You have had a significant weight change and your brace is too loose or too snug